Food recall role in consumer safety.

 Food Recall FAQs

-Responsible agencies usually dispose of recalled food in landfills or by incineration.
+Recalled food is usually disposed of in landfills or by incineration.
 To ensure you dispose of the recalled food correctly, check your local, state, and federal regulations.

 The country with the largest share of recalls (6.7%) is Turkey.
 Other countries with high food recall percentages are Germany (6.5%), France (5.1%), India (5.1%), and China (5.1%).